Kristina01111000/Drws_site/README.md

  analytics add him as an admin for other sites -> check

-still gettign emails for 4elifestyle talk about the page redirect, should it go to the 30 day challenge?
+still gettign emails for 4elifestyle
-- Make joining part of the 30 day challenge? or just have them join mailing list?
-Need this cleared up to finish site

 He got the final proof of his book to a printer!
 Look into how to sell the file of his ebook + format the illustrations